- Register with a global online marketplace like Amazon, Rakuten, or eBay.

 When it’s time to bring your money back to your home bank account, you can either schedule automatic transfers, or move your money when the rate is right, so you keep control over the exchange rate.
 Speak to our dedicated currency specialists who can help you create a custom currency strategy using our suite of risk management tools.

-It’s free to open an OFX online seller account and start saving 75% on all your cross border payments.* You keep more of your hard-earned money, and you get the security, control, and convenience of a trusted partner like OFX.
+It’s free to open an OFX online seller account and start saving on your cross border payments.
+You keep more of your hard-earned money, and you get the security, control, and convenience of a trusted partner like OFX.